wp-plugins/buddypress-registration-groups-1/readme.txt

 == Description ==

 This plugin is built to display BuddyPress groups on the new user registration page in a list where the user can select, via checkbox, which groups they would like to join immediately.
-Only Public and Private groups are shown;
+Only Public groups are shown;
-no Hidden groups will be available.
+no Private or Hidden groups will be available.
 The selected group's IDs are stored in the following locations:

 * usermeta table - for WordPress/BuddyPress installations
 * meta field of signups table - for WP3/BuddyPress or WPMU/BuddyPress installations